“Some habits made my life tough. I’m trying to get rid of them. Wanting more is one of them.”

-The constant hunger, pursuit for perfection and wanting to get closer to the things I want falsely made me think that my life sucks the way it is, and that I need to aim higher.
+The constant hunger, the pursuit of perfection, and wanting to get closer to the things I wanted falsely made me think that my life sucks the way it is and that I need to aim higher.

 Clear that imaginary cloud of expectations you’ve gathered over time on your head.
 Accept that you have a good life – you’d feel wonderful!

 Because I deserve peace and happiness.